Dragon-Wonder/Physics-Collision-Simulator/README.md

 I used to to test the waters on using SDL for graphics.
 Putting it on Github so that I may easily refrence it later.

 It has been released in the Public Domain meaning you can use it however you wish.

+I may or may not update this; because as I've said I'm trying to just put the random code bits I'ver made throughout the years all on Github as a central place to be able to reference them.